 Attending weekly acupuncture classes seemed to help on a physiological level.
 It was at one of these classes that I had the good fortune to meet Jane Conboy.
 I underwent demonstration treatment with Ms. Conboy and I felt a change almost immediately.
 I can’t describe in words exactly what the change did but it was as if some of the angst surrounding the grief had subsided.

 Within two days of our initial treatment I felt markedly better, happier, lighter, and I was laughing again, something that I had not been able to do for some time.
-So I booked a closed session with Jane, a session that resulted in the total removal of the grief and anxiety, much akin to unstopping a clogged drain.
+So I booked a private session with Jane, a session that resulted in the total removal of the grief and anxiety, much akin to unstopping a clogged drain.
 The session was effective to the point that I had to be reminded by friends that my attitude and direction had taken a 180 degree turn.
 The fact is, I hadn’t thought of any of the “baggage” that we processed.
 It was totally gone and I was free from it.
 I was so changed/lifted by the session with Jane that it was as if I had never had the problems.

 So, if you’re one of those who think that you can muster through pain from trauma on your own, well that’s great, and more power to you.
 But if it’s affecting the quality of your life and relationships then without a doubt, get some help.
 I can attest that Jane’s skills are subtle yet direct, and I highly recommend spending time with her if your emotional drains are clogged as mine definitely where.